a8m/golang-cheat-sheet/README.markdown

     // i is the index, e the element
 }

-// you'll get a compiler error if you're not using i and e.
-If you only need e: for _, e := range a {
+// if you only need e:
+for _, e := range a {
     // e is the element
 }

 // ...and if you only need the index for i := range a {
+}

+// In Go pre-1.4, you'll get a compiler error if you're not using i and e.
+// Go 1.4 introduced a variable-free form, so that you can do this for range time.Tick(time.Second) {
+    // do it once a sec
 }

 ```